rubengamboa/4820-slides/ch09-db-programming.md

 * Writing a good ORM is extremely difficult
 * A lot has to happen on the back end to make ORMs efficient
-* Sun got it completely wrong in J2EE's EJB v.
+* Sun Microsystems (now part of Oracle) got it completely wrong in J2EE's EJB v.
 1.0
   * EJB v.
 2.0 fixed some of the problems, but was very complicated
   * EJB v.
 3.0 is essentially Hibernate
 * Don't ever try to build your own ORM unless you plan to spend a lot of time on it